marlonmunoz/marlonmunoz/README.md

 Software Engineer
 -----------------

 Coding is a lifestyle, and I follow the code!!!
+I keep a student mentality at all times.

 * 🌍  I'm based in New York City
 * ✉️  You can contact me at [marlon@marlonshade.com](mailto:marlon@marlonshade.com)